Muon collider probes of Majorana neutrino dipole moments and masses: Testing neutrino dipole moments at hadron colliders

 The ATLAS collaboration has recently performed a search for heavy Majorana neutrinos in $e^\pm e^\pm$ and $e^\pm \mu^\pm$ final states via $WW$ scattering in $pp$ collisions at $\sqrt{s}$ = 13 TeV \cite{ATLAS:2024rzi}.
 Since this search focuses on the same final state we are considering, we can recast it to obtain projected sensitivities of hadron colliders to the $\nu_e-\nu_\mu$ TDM.

 The dominant background component is given by SM processes producing two same-sign leptons, which are mainly given by $WZ$ and $W^\pm W^\pm$ production in association with two jets.
 Other, subdominant, sources of background are represented by SM processes with two opposite-sign leptons where the charge of one of the leptons is misidentified, and by non-prompt lepton production events, where leptons are generated from decays of long-lived particles and mainly arise from semileptonic decays of heavy-flavour hadrons.

 The ATLAS signal selection strategy in the $e^\pm \mu^\pm$ channel requires two jets with invariant mass $m_{jj}>500$ GeV and rapidity separation $|\Delta y_{jj}|>2$.
 The transverse momentum cuts on the leading-$p_T$ and second-leading-$p_T$ jets, $p_T j(1)>30$ GeV, $p_T j(2)>25$ GeV, are applied.
 It is also applied a condition on the azimuthal separation of the two leptons, $|\Delta \phi_{e\mu}|>2.0$.
 We find that the efficiency of this selection to our neutrino TDM signal is of 0.40 at the HL-LHC and of about 0.70 at the FCC-hh.
+Note that the selection singles out the $t-$channel signal topology (left diagram in Fig.~\ref{fig:NMM-pp}), while the $s-$channel contribution (diagram on the right) gets suppressed from the kinematic requirements on the jets.
 For the background, ATLAS estimates a total SM background of $1.51 \pm 0.08$ fb.
 We use this estimate for HL-LHC.
 Based on this value, we can also infer the magnitude of the SM background at the FCC-hh, by considering a scaling with the different collision energy of the cross section for the dominant background processes.
 We evaluate that the background would be of the order of 13 fb at the FCC-hh.
 This is a rather conservative estimate, since the background to our signal could be reduced with a tailored analysis at future colliders.
 For example, one could exploit the higher energy of the $jj$ system at the FCC-hh, by applying a stronger cut on $m_{jj}$, or the high statistics collected at the HL-LHC, with the possible application of Boosted-Decision-Tree strategies.

 Estimating the statistical significance (i.e.~the number of $\sigma$'s) by the ratio $S/\sqrt{S+B}$, with $S$ ($B$) denoting the signal (background) number of events, we find the following 2$\sigma$ sensitivities: